mathiasroesler/uterus-modelling/README.md

 <a id="build"></a>
 ### Ready to build
-Run the **setup_project.py** script in the _uterus-modelling_ folder in the **src** directory and answer the prompted questions.
+Run the **setup_project.py** script in the _uterus-modelling_ folder in the source code directory (refer to the [directory tree](#tree)) and answer the prompted questions.
+This step only needs to be performed for the first build and can be skipped if rebuilding the project.

 **Note:** this project only uses cardiac Chaste.

-In the Chaste build folder run the following command to update the CMakeLists
+In the Chaste build folder run the following command to update the CMakeLists for the first build or if a new file has been added to the project:

 ```
 $ cmake .
 ```

-Navigate to the _uterus-modelling_ folder in the **build** directory and run the following command to build the project
+Navigate to the _uterus-modelling_ folder in the build directory (refer to the [directory tree](#tree)) and run the following command to build the project:

 ```
 $ cmake --build .
 ```

 <a id="testing"></a>
 ### Testing
-Source the **chaste-env** script in the scripts folder in the Chaste top-level directory to update the environment variables
+Source the **chaste-env** script in the scripts folder in the Chaste top-level directory to update the environment variables:

 ```
 $ source chaste-env
 ```

-In the _uterus-modelling_ folder in the **build** directory run the tests and make sure that they all pass
+In the _uterus-modelling_ folder in the build directory (refer to the [directory tree](#tree)) run the tests and make sure that they all pass:

 ```
 $ ctest
 ```